JPBarrick/10X-Settings/README.md

 🧾 Python functions:

-- ```DuplicatePreprocessedLine()``` : this will take a line from a C macro and write out the parsed line underneath.
+- ```DuplicatePreprocessedLine()``` : This will take a line from a C macro and write out the parsed line underneath.
 This helps with complex macros to see synax highlighting, arguments, and parenthsis balance.
-- ```ToggleColumn2()``` : when in single-pane mode, this will open a second pane to the right with the current file.
+- ```ToggleColumn2()``` : When in single-pane mode, this will open a second pane to the right with the current file.
-- ```ToggleColumn2Header()``` : when in single-pane mode, this will open the counterpart file in a new pane to the right.
+- ```ToggleColumn2Header()``` : When in single-pane mode, this will open the counterpart file in a new pane to the right.

 ---